Great Alaskan Earthquake stories and videos from survivors of the 1964 Good Friday Earthquake that shook Alaska like no other.

 It was my husband's birthday and I was cooking and had just placed his cake on the table.
 All of a sudden, things started shaking.
 The doors of our …

-As you read the stories above that were written by the survivors of the 1964 Good Friday Earthquake, one of the first things you'll discover is the incredible variety of amazing things each one saw and experienced.
+As you read the stories above, one of the first things you'll discover is the incredible variety of amazing things each one saw and experienced.

 You'll also discover that for everyone, the earthquake did strange things with time.
 It rattle and shook time until it seemed like there was nothing but the earthquake.
 We were trapped in the seemingly never ending world of an earth that would not stop shaking us to our very core.